dheerajpolasa/Node-js-authentication-app/README.md

  For sending out emails wnile resetting the password, follow the below steps carefully

     1. Navigate to controllers/userController.js
-    2. Put the mail and password in EMAIL and PASSWORD variables
+    2. Put the mail and password in EMAIL and PASSWORD variables, Make sure your are using gmail
     3. Use the app now.

  For Google Authentication